StatCan/aaw/docs/README.md

 This repository houses the source for the documentation, which provides guidance for using the platform's major services.

 We welcome contributions to this documentation in the official language of your choice.
-We provide commands to make getting started easy, but please note that our development tooling is only tested on Ubuntu Linux with a Bash shell.
+We provide commands to make getting started easy.
 If you're interested in contributing, please follow the instructions below:

 ## Prerequisites